fabricjs/fabricjs-react-sandbox/README.md

       - `codesandbox` - in charge of deploying the app to codesandbox
       - `open-ide` - opens the IDE on the machine pointing to `src/App`

-For more information, please refer to:

-- [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
-- [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.